Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Back-reaction of sterile neutrinos

 (with $\mu_x \to -\mu_x$ for neutrino distribution function). \emph{The evolution of the neutrino population is fully encoded into the evolution of the chemical potential $\mu_x$.}\footnote{Recall that we only analyse the duration of time $\tpb \sim 1$~sec and therefore neglect temporal change of the temperature profile.}

 The evolution of the chemical potential affects the effective potential $V_{\eff}$ and, therefore, the resonance energy \eqref{ResonanceEnergy_res} via the change of the lepton number $Y_x$.
-It can be seen from~\eqref{ResonanceEnergy_res} that with the growth of $Y_{x}$ the resonance energy increases, so that the number density of active anti-neutrinos with energy $E \ge E_{\res}$ diminishes and as a result the production stops.\footnote{Sufficiently large asymmetry could cause the effective potential to change the sign and therefore cause conversion $\nu_x \to \nu_s$.
+It can be seen from~\eqref{ResonanceEnergy_res} that with the growth of $Y_{x}$ the resonance energy increases so that the number density of active anti-neutrinos with energy $E \ge E_{\res}$ diminishes and as a result the production stops.\footnote{Sufficiently large asymmetry could cause the effective potential to change the sign and therefore cause conversion $\nu_x \to \nu_s$.
 Such a process would result in washing out of the asymmetry.
 We will see below that this does not happen for the realistic values of the parameters. }

 The non-zero chemical potential $\mu_x \sim T$ means that neutrino average energy increases.
-For the muon flavour large values of $\mu_x(r,t)$, increase the number of neutrinos that can participate in the production of muons in reactions, like
+For the muon flavor large values of $\mu_x(r,t)$, increase the number of neutrinos that can participate in the production of muons in reactions, like

 leading to the non-negligible population of $\mu^-$.
 Similar reactions are possible for anti-neutrinos and anti-muons, but the number density of $\bar\nu_{\mu}$ is extremely small in this regime, leading to negligible production of $\mu^+$.
-So the muon lepton asymmetry will be stored not only in neutrinos, but in muons as well.
-The population of $\tau^\pm$ leptons remains negligible for because of their large mass.
+So the muon lepton asymmetry will be stored not only in neutrinos but in muons as well.
+The population of $\tau^\pm$ leptons remains negligible because of their large mass.